technancy/annograph/README.md

 ##"A highlighter you can make graphs with."

-A text analyser for quanitifing subjective values within texts.
+A text annotator for quanitifing subjective values within texts.

 Key values within a text can be mapped by assigning one against each sentence or selected words.